 The College of Education (COE) Grow Our Own Teachers Initiative has been renewed and will be recruiting its fifth cohort for the Spring 2022 semester.
 As with previous cohorts, scholarship stipends are available for students admitted into the Master of Education in Teaching (MEdT) Secondary program for Fall 2021 or who have applied to the Post Baccalaureate Certificate in Teacher Education (PBCTE) Secondary program or PBCTE Elementary program for Spring 2022.

-“I am continually struck by how often Grow Our Own students speak of how this program supports their dreams of using teaching to give back to the communities in which they were raised or now live and work,” said Kirsten Mawyer, Director of the Institute for Teacher Education Secondary Program.
+“I am continually struck by how often Grow Our Own students speak of how this program supports their dreams of using teaching to give back to the communities in which they were raised or now live and work,” said Kirsten Mawyer, Director of the School of Teacher Education Secondary Program.
 “I have been touched by the ways in which these recipients articulate their gratitude that the state is investing in them so that they can, in turn, invest their energy and passion into the keiki and ‘ōpio who will become Hawaiʻi’s future leaders and stewards.”

 A partnership between the COE and Hawai‛i Department of Education (HIDOE), this unique initiative would not be possible without the support of Senator Michele Kidani who has been a major advocate in making teacher licensure accessible for all students and working educators.
 Through a rigorous application process, HIDOE employees who serve as emergency hires, substitute teachers, or educational assistants are given priority.
 Priority is also given to teacher shortage areas in Hawaiian Language, world languages, English, mathematics, and science.